BrandConstantin/SpringBoot3-Spring6/README.md

 * @Autowired - allow injecting as a bean after a constructor, method or attribute is created
 * @Qualifier - when there are one or more beans created and you want to use one of them, use this annotation together with @Autowired to specify which bean to use
 * @Primary - to identify the principal bean, it is an alternative to @Qualifier
-* @Lazy bean is only initialized if needed for dependency injection
+* @Lazy - bean is only initialized if needed for dependency injection
+* @Eager - is allwais initialized
 * @Scope - specifies the scope of the bean
 * @PostConstruct - to execute code during bean initialization
 * @PreDestroy - to execute code during bean destruction